html-next/svg-icon-optimizer/README.md

 This form allows us to re-use SVG images and cache them while retaining the ability to style them inline.

-- 4. Automatically convert only the used SVGs into a sprite.
+- 4. Automatically convert only the used SVGs into symbols and a sprite.
 We'll parse your templates and find which icons were actually used, then create a sprite for them.
 The output from the optimization in step-3 changes to:

 ```hbs
 <svg ...attributes xmlns="http://www.w3.org/2000/svg">